Disappearance of Alex Batty: Recovery and return to the United Kingdom

-Batty described the first few years he was away as being like a holiday, where he spent much of his time "reading, drawing, and going to the beach", but said this changed when he was around 14 and was required to work on construction projects for his food and upkeep.
+Batty described the first few years he was away as being like a holiday, when he spent much of his time "reading, drawing, and going to the beach", but said this changed when he was around 14 and was required to work on construction projects for his food and upkeep.
 It was at this point he began thinking about returning to the UK.
 "I started weighing up the pros and cons of each 'lifestyle' and after a couple of months I realised...
 England was definitely the way forward."
 After deciding he would leave, Batty wrote his mother a goodbye note, telling her "how much I loved her, how much I appreciated what she had done for me.
 I didn’t want her to worry about me".
-He said he then took a warm jacket, his skateboard and some money, and left in the "pitch black" night while it was "raining quite a lot".
+He said he then took a warm jacket, his skateboard and some money, and left in the "pitch black" of night while it was "raining quite a lot".

 On 13 December 2023, Fabien Accidini, a 26-year-old Toulousain chiropractic student working as a deliveryman, was driving between Camon and Chalabre when he came across Batty, who was walking alongside the road at 3 a.m., carrying a backpack, a torch, and a skateboard.
 Accidini passed him and made a delivery, then encountered him again as he returned along the same route.
 He pulled over and offered Batty a ride, which was accepted.
 Batty initially gave Accidini a false name, but divulged his real identity after a few minutes.
 They spoke together in French and English over the next three hours as Accidini completed his deliveries of medicines to pharmacies.
 Batty then used Accidini's mobile phone to text his grandmother.
 He texted: "I love you, I want to come home."
 Accidini took Batty to Revel, Haute-Garonne, where he handed him over to the police.